yonkahlon/Zenject/README.md

 Method Inject injection works very similarly to constructor injection.

-Note that these methods are called after all other injection types.
+Note that inject methods are called after all other injection types.
 It is designed this way so that these methods can be used to execute initialization logic which might make use of one of these dependencies.
 Note also that you can leave the parameter list empty if you just want to do some initialization logic only.

 Note that there can be any number of inject methods.
 In this case, they are called in the order of Base class to Derived class.
 This can be useful to avoid the need to forward many dependencies from derived classes to the base class via constructor parameters, while also guaranteeing that the base class inject methods complete first, just like how constructors work.

-Note that the dependencies that you receive via inject methods should themselves have already been injected.
+Note that the dependencies that you receive via inject methods should themselves have already been injected (the only exception to this is in the case where you have circular dependencies).
 This can be important if you use inject methods to perform some basic initialization, since you may need the given dependencies to themselves be initialized via their Inject methods.

 Using [Inject] methods to inject dependencies is the recommended approach for MonoBehaviours, since MonoBehaviours cannot have constructors.